d3iven005/PLATO-tools/README.md

 # PLATO-MO-ELF
-A python code for PLATO's molecular orbital (MO) and electron localization function (ELF) calculation
+A python code for PLATO molecular orbital (MO) and electron localization function (ELF) calculation